 What kinds of knitting techniques do you enjoy?
 I love stitch patterns that are interesting but not tremendously complicated - easy, intuitive stitch patterns like simple lace that I can do without having to refer to the pattern constantly.
 I also really like finishing.
 That's weird, because everyone hates it, but it brings me a lot of satisfaction to do a really tidy seam and create something lovely to wear.

 What are your favorite yarns?
-I like a nice tightly twisted merino like Aurora -8 and Hazel Knits DK Lively, These fibers are wearable all year round and are so bouncy and pleasant to knit.
+I like a nice tightly twisted merino like Hazel Knits DK Lively, and Ewe Ewe Yarns.
+These fibers are wearable all year round and are so bouncy and pleasant to knit.
 I am also a sucker for single ply wool and silk blends like Manos Silk Blend.
 I love how intensely silk yarn takes the dye, and the single ply makes it just so buttery and rich to knit.

 Who are your favorite designers?
 It's hard to pick because there are so many talented designers I admire.
-If I have to pick just two favorites the, first, I love Sally Melville.
+First, I love Sally Melville.
 I love her approach to knitting and to life.
 She is brilliant and creative, and tremendously humble about her work.
 Second, I love Chris Bylsma.
 She is glamorous and fun and very modest about her accomplishments.
 Both of these women are down to earth and accessible and freely share their themselves and their expertise.
-Not a designer, so much as in inspiration is Kaffe Fasset.
+I have recently become a huge fan of Amy Herzog, and her whole Custom Fit program.
+Just brilliant!
+Lastly, not a designer, so much as in inspiration is Kaffe Fasset.
 His approach to color and design is just amazing.

 Do you carry your yarn in your left hand or your right hand?
 I carry my yarn in my right hand, and I hold my right needle from underneath.